LuisValgoi/5Things1DevShouldKnow/README.md

 - [Architecture Patterns like Dependency Injection, Containers, Gang Of Four ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/ArchitecturePatterns/ARCHITECTURE_PATTERNS.md#summary)
 - [Refactoring like Bloaters, Abusers, Dispensables and how to use them ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/Refactoring/REFACTORING.md#summary)

-# Contributing
-If you want to contribute with this repo with a new comment, typo-fix, new content... simply opens a [pull request](https://github.com/LuisValgoi/5Things1DevShouldKnow/compare).

 # Structure
 All the knowledge contained in here, is disposed on these main topics: